tharun2509/ORM/README.md

 # Ex02 Django ORM Web Application
-## Date:
+## Date: 21/11/2025

 ## AIM
-To develop a Django Application to store and retrieve data from a E-Commerce Website Database for Amazon or Flipkart using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a Car Inventory Database using Object Relational Mapping(ORM).

-## ENTITY RELATIONSHIP DIAGRAM

 ## DESIGN STEPS